Dingo Australian Wild Dog

 • On rare occasion they have been reported to have attacked young children; seeing them too as a food source.

-• They have attacked people who have come too close to them, feed them are foolishly tried to pet them.
+• They have attacked people who have come too close to them, fed them, or have foolishly tried to pet them.

-• Since they will eat any animal indiscriminately it have also been blamed for the reduction in the population of some endangered animals such as the nailtail wallabies, koalas and tree kangaroos.
+• Since they will eat any animal indiscriminately it have also been blamed for the reduction in the population of some endangered animals such as the nailtail wallabies, koalas, tree kangaroos and quokkas

 To be fair to the dingo, some scientists have suggested that, it fills an important ecological niche.
 Being the only large carnivore left on mainland Australia it helps in keep the native kangaroo and wallaby populations in balance.
 This function was once fulfilled by the thylacine (Tasmanian tiger) and Tasmanian devil, both of which became extinct on the mainland.
 Ironically their extinction may have been due to competition from the dingo.
 More importantly, it also eats other introduced feral animals such as the destructive rabbit, goat and wild pig.

 Dingo - An Endangered Species Are Dingos Endangered?